 - compression garment measuring & prescription

-- CDT (which involves all of the above, with the addition of an intensive phase of bandaging usually over a 2-4 week period to get the swelling down, before fitting compression garments)
+- CDT (which involves all of the above, with the addition of an intensive phase of bandaging usually over a number of weeks, to get the swelling down, before fitting compression garments)

 For how long after having lymph nodes removed, am I at risk of developing lymphoedema?

 You are at risk for life, however there is some evidence to suggest that the risk is at its highest within the first few years after breast-cancer treatment.

 Does the risk increase or decrease with time?

 This depends on many things.
 For example, have you had a number of infections?
 Is treatment still going?
 Has your weight increased?
 This may mean that things take a while to stabilise.
 Or is your treatment finished?
 Have you lost weight?
 Found an exercise routine that works well for you?
 Settled into a good compression routine?
 There are lots of factors to consider when it comes to calculating risk, and the story will be different for everyone.

 What are your top 5 lymphoedema myths that you’d like to put straight?